 Welcome to my trip report on Scoot!

 When Scoot was launched, the air tickets were quickly snapped up by both Singaporeans and foreigners as they were ridiculously cheap.
-Sydney and Gold Ghost were the airline's first two destinations.
+Sydney and Gold Coast were the airline's first two destinations.
 Even though you have to pay for additional services such as meals, luggage and other services, it is still cheaper than flying on the premium carriers such as Singapore Airlines, Emirates and Qantas.

 I did a bit of checking of suitable dates to go and September came into my mind as I had some free time then.
 Initially, I planned to go there for 3 days but decided to extend for another 8 days to do some domestic flying and visiting some good friends in other cities since I realised I had more free time during that period.